crate/docker-crate/README.md

 Documentation for this image is stored in the [`crate/` directory](https://github.com/docker-library/docs/tree/master/crate) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
 Be sure to familiarize yourself with the [repository's `REAMDE.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

-Visit [Crate on Docker](https://crate.io/docs/install/containers/docker/) and get further documentation about how to get started with Crate.
+Visit [CrateDB on Docker](https://crate.io/docs/install/containers/docker/) and get further documentation about how to get started with CrateDB.

 # Issues